Return to Learning - Safety Protocols

 - If a student has a confirmed case of COVID, please contact the school nurse.
 Please refrain from sending symptomatic or sick students to school.

-- If staff have a confirmed case of COVID, please contact the Director of Student Services (email@example.com).
-Staff should not report to work if they are sick or symptomatic.
+- If staff have a confirmed case of COVID, please contact your supervisor and the Director of Student Services at [email protected] Staff should not report to work if they are sick or symptomatic.

 - Those who test positive for COVID must isolate for 5 days from the onset of symptoms.
 If still showing symptoms of fever, vomiting or diarrhea then they need to continue to isolate up to 10 days or until free of symptoms for 24 hours.
-If returning after 5 days, the person will need to wear a mask for 5 days.
 Those who suspect they have COVID should get tested.